97bytes/Muki/documentation/UserGuide_en.md

 4.2 - Defining controllers with the service operations
 ------------------------------------------------------
-The **controllers** described the service operations that deal with requests to get, add, update and delete server web resources.
+The **controllers** described the service operations that deal with incoming requests to get, add, update and delete server web resources.
 With the definition of the controllers, Muki generates classes that simplify the communication between iOS clients and the server.
 Thus, the remote communication becomes simple method invocations between objects.
-The generated classes are responsible for establishing the communication between iOS clients and server following RESTful principles using the following methods defined in HTTP: **GET**, **POST**, **PUT** and **DELETE**.
+The generated classes are responsible for establishing the communication between iOS clients and the server following RESTful principles by using the following HTTP methods: **GET**, **POST**, **PUT** and **DELETE**.

 The following snippet shows the definition of the controllers: